image

 After I Learn the Basics, Do You Offer More Advanced Courses?

-The other approach (which we follow in our Six Month Day Course, Our 12.5 Week Evening Course and our Concentrated Morning Courses) combines both elementary and advanced elements into one program.
+In our Six Month Day Course, Our 12 Week Evening Course and our Concentrated Morning Courses) we combine both elementary and advanced elements into one program.
+We feel it gives great value to those taking those programs.

 Why do we do it that way?....Well for one thing it means that at Rittners you get far more value in a course.